Lonely Vigils

-Lonely Vigils is a collection of fantasy, horror and mystery short stories by author Manly Wade Wellman.
+Lonely Vigils is a collection of fantasy, horror and mystery short stories by American author Manly Wade Wellman.
 It was released in 1981 by Carcosa in an edition of 1,548 copies, of which the 566 pre-ordered copies were signed by the author and artist.
 The stories feature Wellman's supernatural detective characters, Judge Keith Hilary Pursuivant, Professor Nathan Enderby, and John Thunstone.
-The story "Vigil" first appeared in the magazine Strange Stories.
+The story "Vigil" first appeared in the magazine Strange Stories (volume 2 number 3, December 1939; under pen name Hampton Wells).
 The remaining stories originally appeared in the magazine Weird Tales.